Norore/IP_MIC_FP_Scripts/create_derivatives_from_sources.md

-# Generate aliquot samples for FreezerPro from original samples file
+# TruCulture Supernatant derivatives creation

 ## Objective

-User may want to create aliquots, or derivatives, from samples in freezers.
+User may want to create aliquots, or derivatives, from TruCulture Supernatant samples in freezers.
 It will be necessary to update samples in FreezerPro, create derivatives, and, may be, to remove or move samples.

 ## Warning

-For input_file parameter, user may have download a full report from its samples.
+For `input_file` parameter, user may have download a full report from its samples.

 ## Expected file formats put in arguments

---input_file, file from FreezerPro database, with fields:
+`-i|--input_file`, file from FreezerPro database, with fields:

 1. UID: unique identifier, defined by FreezerPro
 2. Name: tube name